kmcelwee/fsi-web-scraping-seminar/seminar-1/munge-json.md

 the data you find in the wild into a dataset that you can use to answer your research question.
 Data cleaning includes...

-* Joinining multiple datasets together.
+* Joining multiple datasets together.
 * Updating values to adhere to a standard.
     * e.g. survey data may ask for class year and you'll get "2024", "rising sophomore", "senior", etc., and your goal would be to translate them all into four categories: 2022, 2023, 2024, 2025